arturz/live_view_responsive/README.md

 end
 ```

-❌ Do not create new variables based on these assigns in `render/1` callback.
-LiveView will not render changes when `small_screen` is updated, even if you put it into `assigns`.
+❌ Do not create new variables based on these assigns in the `render/1` callback.
+LiveView will not render changes when `small_screen` is updated, even if you put it into assigns.

 ```elixir
 def render(assigns) do